There are a variety of food assistance programs available in San Joaquin County for families, individuals, and seniors.

 - USDA Commodities

-(food and nutrition items) distributed by San Joaquin County the third Thursday of each month (see links to these programs on our Helpful Links page).
+Food and nutrition items distributed by San Joaquin County the third Thursday of each month (see Helpful Links below)

 - Partner Pantries supported by the Emergency Food Bank